speauty/junior.developer/CompilingXlsWriterInUbuntu.md

 #### Compiling Xlswriter in ubuntu
-*the php extend named xlswriter is reader and writer of xlsx, developed by [Viest](https://github.com/viest), [document](https://xlswriter-docs.viest.me/zh-cn/).
+*the php extend named xlswriter is a reader and writer of xlsx, developed by [Viest](https://github.com/viest), [document](https://xlswriter-docs.viest.me/zh-cn/).
 As you see, the Article I will write almost like the part of document.
 If you feel boring, the article you can ignore immediately.*

 ##### Downloading the demo from github
 - to execute the command: `git clone https://github.com/viest/php-ext-excel-export`;